olenapetrova-da/lublin-events-hub/docs/lehv2/LEHv2_Hub_to_DB_Mapping_S1.md

   - `_end_date = date`
   - `venue` / `payment` as above.

-Because `UNIQUE (event_id, date, time, venue)` is enforced in the DB, if the Hub ever returns an exact duplicate showtime for the same event, the insert will fail (and WF-INGEST can either ignore the conflict or handle it explicitly).
+Because `UNIQUE NULLS NOT DISTINCT (event_id, date, time, venue)` is enforced in the DB, WF-INGEST can ignore conflicts (do nothing) or count them for diagnostics.

-### 3.2.3 Source-specific note: `official` multi-URL exhibitions
+### 3.2.3 Source-specific note: multi-URL patterns (example: `official`)

-For `lublin.eu` (“official”) there is a pattern where the **same exhibition or event** is published on several URLs – for example, one page per date.
+Some sources can publish the same logical event on multiple URLs (for example, one page per day).

-From the Hub point of view:

-- each URL appears as a separate event in `events[]`,
-- titles are often identical or very similar,
-- date ranges and `_EndDate` can overlap.

-Stage 1 ingestion follows these rules:

-- each `(source='official', url)` becomes one row in `public.events`,
-- `event_id` is computed from source + title + url (not from the calendar range),
+Stage 1 handles this by relying on Hub-provided `event_ref`:
+- adapters emit `event_ref` that stays stable for the same logical event,
+- ingestion computes `event_id` from `(source, event_ref)` and upserts `events` by `event_id` (so only one `events` row exists),
+- `events.url` remains a user-facing link (representative source page) and may change between runs,
-- **all calendar instances** are represented in `public.showtimes`, regardless of how many URLs exist:
+- all distinct calendar instances are stored in `showtimes`.
-  - for timed events, each `(event_id, date, time, venue)` becomes one showtime,
-  - for multi-day no-time events, one showtime row spans `date` → `_end_date`.

-Consequences:

-- User-facing queries (e.g. Telegram bot) should use `showtimes` as the primary source of “what happens on a given day” and only join `events` for title/URL.
-- Some conceptual events may appear multiple times if users click different `official` URLs; this is acceptable for Stage 1.
-- Future versions may add optional deduplication on top (e.g. grouping by normalized title + venue + overlapping date range) without changing the Stage 1 schema.
+This keeps “logical event identity” stable without tying the DB identity to URL patterns.

 ### 3.3 sources